 Street Fighter V offers an amazing assortment of variety in terms of gameplay, characters, stages, costumes, and more.
 Another delicious feature for fans, new and returning, is the cinematic story DLC “A Shadow Falls”.

-And, of course, let us know who your favorite DLC characters so far in Street Fighter V are!
+And, of course, also let us know who your favorite DLC characters so far in Street Fighter V are!

 The post Four of Street Fighter V’s Favorite DLC Characters So Far appeared first on Indiegala Blog.